31 Oct My Exciting Journey with Care With Care

 I joined Care With Care because I felt like I am part of a family.
 They prioritize my well-being, safety and satisfaction.
-As part of the pioneer batch of nurses to Germany, it meant less stress for me since they took care of everything.
+It meant less stress for me since they took care of everything.
 Furthermore, working as a nurse in Europe was my dream.
 Since I was a little girl, Europe fascinated me.
-From the medieval castles to the wonderful Christmas markets, I've always loved Europe.
+From the medieval castles to the wonderful Christmas markets, I’ve always loved Europe.

 Coincidence.
 I saw late-night news about Germany needing nurses and I said to myself: ” Yes, I am going there”.
 Since then I’ve researched about Germany, its rich history, culture, food, people, and I was drawn to it.
 I liked the challenge!
 And knowing myself, I would face every hurdle to reach my goals and aspirations.

 4. HOW LONG DID IT TAKE TO GET TO GERMANY AFTER YOU SIGNED UP WITH CARE WITH CARE?

 NOTE: For more details on the timelines and the application process for the Work in Germany program see our How It Works page.

 5. What was the most intense/exhausting part of the program?
 What was the biggest hurdle for you to overcome?

 The most exhausting part for me were those trips to the POEA for some documentation.
 And the biggest hurdle for me was the waiting time for the approval of the documents.
 I am not really the patient type 🙂

 6. HOW DID YOU MANAGE THAT HURDLE?